ClickCease

 Complex Investigation

 Determining the cause of the crash could take several months as investigators piece together all the evidence.
-Investigators may again recommend that to avoid future crashes, helicopters carrying six or more passengers be equipped with a Terrain Awareness and Warning System, which would have sounded an alarm if the aircraft was in danger of crashing.
+Investigators may again recommend that helicopters carrying six or more passengers be equipped with a Terrain Awareness and Warning System to avoid future crashes, which would sound an alarm if the aircraft was in danger of crashing.
 The NTSB made a similar recommendation after a Sikorsky S-76A – similar to Bryant’s helicopter – crashed in the Gulf of Mexico near Galveston, Texas, killing all on board in 2004.
 That chopper was carrying workers to an offshore drilling ship.

-While this particular system was not installed in the helicopter Bryant and the others were in, the aircraft did have a warning system using GPS.
-Zobayan also made the decision to fly the helicopter without instruments.
-In Zobayan’s last radio transmission before the chopper went down, he reported that he was climbing to avoid a cloud layer.
+While this particular system was not installed in the helicopter Bryant and the others were in, the aircraft had a GPS warning system.
+Zobayan also decided to fly the helicopter without instruments.
+In his last radio transmission, before the chopper went down, he reported climbing to avoid a cloud layer.

 Unspeakable Tragedy

 The Federal Aviation Administration warns helicopter pilots that it’s their job to decide to cancel a flight due to bad weather and to have a backup plan in case the weather takes a turn for the worse.
-But commercial pilots who fly helicopters for celebrities say they try not to ground helicopters because it gives the appearance they can’t do their jobs and fear that their job could go to someone else.
-Those who knew Zobayan told KTLA that he was skilled, experience,d and unflappable under pressure.
-Investigators are also looking at other factors that may have caused the crash, including mechanical failure and human error.
+However, commercial pilots who fly helicopters for celebrities say they try not to ground helicopters because it gives them the appearance that they can’t do their jobs and fear that their jobs could go to someone else.
+Those who knew Zobayan told KTLA that he was skilled, experienced,d and unflappable under pressure.
+Investigators also look at other factors that may have caused the crash, including mechanical failure and human error.

 Our Newport Beach personal injury law firm offers our deepest condolences to the families of all the victims.
 This is a devastatingly shocking and tragic incident that has reverberated throughout the world.
 We will be closely following the investigation case.
 We pray for peace and comfort for everyone who is grieving this tremendous loss.